 Now fast forward to 2020, there is no denying that Poland is proudly home to different kinds of music.

-The most popular types of Polish bands we will be discussing are Polish metal bands, Polish rock bands, and Polish pop bands.
+The most popular types of Polish bands we will be discussing are Polish metal bands, Polish rock bands, and Polish pop music.

-Behemoth are the go-to Polish metal band, having been around since 1991.
+Behemoth are the go-to Polish black metal band, having been around since 1991.

 With roots from the Polish city of Gdansk, they originally started as a trio and have made music waves internationally.
 The band, whose motifs largely focus on satan and are anti-religious, regularly come under fire by hardcore Catholics.

 This attention isn’t helped by the fact that the band regularly uses the Polish flag and the Polish Eagle in a lot of it’s ‘controversial’ promotional material.

 Behemoth also had a vital role in developing Poland’s metal scene along with other bands on this list such as Vader, Decapitated, and Hate.